The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 There's your stimulus money for you, folks.

-Oh, by the way, grab soundbite 21 this afternoon on Enring American in BC.
+Oh, by the way, Grab Soundbite 21 this afternoon on Enrique Mitchell, NBC News, Washington.

-She interviewed Austin Goolsby, another one of these uh elitist egghead ivy leaguers, economic advisor.
+She interviewed Austin Goolsby, another one of these elitist egghead Ivy Leaguers, economic advisor.

 I think he's economic advisor.

-Uh so she's talking to uh Goulsby, and she said, uh, what concern do you have about pay and bonuses?
+So she's talking to Goolsby, and she said, what concern do you have about pay and bonuses?

 They are taking back what he has earned this year.

-The CEO of bank of a they are taking the money back.
+The CEO of Bank of they are taking the money back.

 So she's asking him about that.

-At this stage, you think there needs to be a new policy, especially for firms that took bailout money, even though they paid it back in terms of business.
+At this stage, do you think there needs to be a new policy, especially for firms that took bailout money, even though they paid it back in terms of business?

 Ken Feinberg's role is exactly to be the person to provide some sensible analysis to figure out what is appropriate and what is not for recipients of government money.

-And this should be a matter between shareholders and the executives at the companies that they that they hold the shares of.
+And this should be a matter between shareholders and the executives at the companies that they hold the shares of.

-Well, now what the hell are you got a Pazar involved for?
+Well, what the hell have you got a Pesar involved for?

 And what happens if the board of directors is you?